Independent versus restricted advice: What's the difference?

 You may assume that because an adviser has limitations on the products or providers they can recommend, the amount they charge will be less.

 This is not the case.
-In fact, a report published earlier this year found that restricted firms tend to charge more on average than their independent counterparts.
+In fact, a previous Financial Advice Business Benchmarks report found that restricted firms tend to charge more on average than their independent counterparts.

 Before engaging with an adviser’s services, it’s important to ask how they are paid and what the fees will be.
 And always be wary about making decisions based on cost alone.

-Just because an adviser is cheaper, doesn’t necessarily mean their services will offer the best value.
+Just because an adviser is cheaper, it doesn’t necessarily mean their services will offer the best value.

 How can Unbiased help?

-Whether your goal is to grow your wealth, generate sufficient income in retirement or shelter your estate from inheritance tax, we can connect you with the right adviser for you.
+Whether your goal is to grow your wealth, generate sufficient income in retirement or review your pension, we can connect you with the right adviser.

 We have both independent and restricted advisers on our platform, but our restricted advisers can go off-panel should you request them to.